|

 Bayou Blue native Larry J. Daigle was elected to the

-SLECA board in April 2004 representing District 3.
+SLECA Board in April 2004 representing District 3.
+Having

-Having served 39 years as senior vice-president of Caro
+served 39 years as senior vice president of Caro Produce

-committee of St. Louis Catholic Church and has served on
+finance committee of St. Louis Catholic Church and has

-the parish council of the church for eight years.
-Mr.
+served on the parish council of the church for nine years.

-Daigle also serves as advisor to Bishop Boudreaux on the
+Daigle, who served as advisor to Bishop Boudreaux

 |